learn-co-curriculum/phase-0-wsl2-env-introduction/README.md

 3. Type `cd /Users` into the terminal and press `<Enter>`
 4. Type `dir` into the terminal and press `<Enter>`
 5. Look for your username in the list
 6. Type `cd` into the terminal, add a space, and type your name as it appears in the list and press `<Enter>`
 7. Type `dir` into the terminal and press `<Enter>`
-8. Look for the "OneDrive" folder in the list
+8. Look for the "Desktop" folder in the list
-9. Type `cd OneDrive` into the terminal and press `<Enter>`
+9. Type `cd Desktop` into the terminal and press `<Enter>`
 10. Type `dir` into the terminal and press `<Enter>`

 ### Check Your Work

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ylMhORbzGNg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gLtUXeP2T50" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you were able to open your OneDrive folder in the "File Explorer" application and you were able to open the "Command Prompt" application and `cd` to the same folder, you should see the same list of files and folders in both the **graphical user interface (GUI)** and in the **command-line interface (CLI)** or shell.
+If you were able to open your Desktop folder in the "File Explorer" application and you were able to open the "Command Prompt" application and `cd` to the same folder, you should see the same list of files and folders in both the **graphical user interface (GUI)** and in the **command-line interface (CLI)** or shell.

 This may be your first time using the "Command Prompt" or any terminal or shell.
 Now you know how to see the items in a particular folder through the "File Explorer"